florian-angulo/urban-sed-framework/README.md

-Repository for the paper ``Cosmopolite Sound Monitoring (CoSMo) : a study of urban sound event detection systems generalizing to multiple cities''
+Repository for the paper ''Cosmopolite Sound Monitoring (CoSMo) : a study of urban sound event detection systems generalizing to multiple cities''